Beehive (New Zealand): Facts and figures

 The Beehive's circular footprint (see rotunda) is generally considered an elegant and distinctive design feature.
-However it is also quite impractical, as many of its rooms are wedge-shaped, curved or asymmetrical.
-An extension has been built out the front to allow for a new security entrance.
+However it also causes problems, as many of its rooms are wedge-shaped, curved or asymmetrical.
+An extension has been built at the front to allow for a new security entrance.
 A new, bomb-proof mail delivery room has already been built at the rear of the building.

 The Beehive has, since 1992, featured as part of the design of the New Zealand twenty-dollar note.
 A survey commissioned by the Reserve Bank of New Zealand found that the Beehive is "a New Zealand icon and as such is readily recognisable".

+Art work

+The Beehive is extensively decorated with New Zealand art and was designed to showcase the country's creative artists.
+On the inner wall of the Banquet Hall is a mural by John Drawbridge 42 m long and 4.8 m high portraying the atmosphere and sky of New Zealand.
+The foyer contains a textile wall hanging Forest in the Sun by Joan Calvert and Guy Ngan which was commissioned for the building.
+It was hung in 1977 when the Queen opened the building, removed in 2003 during refurbishments and re-hung in 2023.

 Offices and facilities

 The top floor is occupied by the Cabinet room, with the prime minister's offices directly beneath on the ninth floor (and part of the eighth).
 The upper portion of the Beehive also contains the offices of other ministers; senior ministers are situated at proximity to the prime minister's office according to their ranking in Cabinet.
 The seniority of a minister is reflected in how far up the building they are.
 Some ministers, especially junior ministers, are instead based in Bowen House.

 Other facilities within the building include function rooms and a banqueting hall on the first floor of the Beehive, which is the largest function room in the parliamentary complex.
 The parliamentary catering facilities of Bellamy’s include a bar known as Pickwicks or 3.2 (due to its position in the building on the third floor and second corridor), Copperfield's café, and the Member's and Member's and Guests restaurants.
 The building also houses, in its basement, the country's National Crisis Management Centre.
 The Beehive contains a theatrette, commonly used for government press conferences.
 Other facilities include a gym and a swimming pool.
 The building is also used by members of Parliament who hold meetings or are discussing bills or new laws.